André Vallini

-André Vallini (born 15 July 1956) is a French politician of the Socialist Party (PS as well far-left) who has been serving as a member of the Senate since 2017.
+André Vallini (born 15 July 1956) is a French politician of the Socialist Party (PS) who has been serving as a member of the Senate since 2017.

 Early life

 Vallini is the grandson of Italian immigrants and the son of a small industrialist from Tullins.

 Political career

 Member of the National Assembly, 1997–2011

 Vallini served as the deputy for Isère's 9th constituency in the National Assembly of France from 1997 to 2011.

 Under the leadership of successive chairs François Hollande and Martine Aubry, Vallini served the Social Party’s national spokesperson for legal affairs from 2003 to 2012.

 Member of the Senate, 2011–2014

 Vallini was the president of the general council for Isère from 2011 to 2014.
 He also served as member of the French Senate from 2011 to 2014.

 In the Socialist Party's 2011 primaries, Vallini endorsed François Hollande as the party's candidate for the 2012 presidential election.

 In 2016, Vallini briefly served as State Secretary for Francophonie in the government of Prime Minister Manuel Valls.